-The company’s security offerings take a comprehensive approach to securing the entire IT ecosystem, from data centres and endpoints to mobile, public and private cloud, SaaS applications, IoT, and even SD-WAN.
+The company's security offerings take a comprehensive approach to securing the entire IT ecosystem, from data centers and endpoints to mobile, public and private cloud, SaaS applications, IoT, and even SD-WAN.
 These capabilities are particularly important for enterprises and their security teams so that they may protect their businesses from security threats.
 The reality is that security incidents are increasing in number and size.

 It's taking longer for security teams to get breaches under control